Analogbird/route.ninja/README.md

 ```

-As in any martial arts style, your Ninja requires a `budo`.
-You can create a `budo.json` file and tell your `Ninja` how to route the traffic for your application based on those rules:
+As in any martial arts style, the Ninja requires a `budo`.
+You can create a `budo.json` file and tell the `Ninja` how to route the traffic for your application based on those rules:

 ```
 {